emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 - `enable_authn=false` completely disables authentication for the listener.
 - `enable_authn=quick_deny_anonymous` is similar to 'true', but also immediately rejects connecting clients without credentials.

-#### Defaults
+#### Remove the Anonymous Mechanism

 EMQX 5.1 no longer has explicit `allow_anonymous` settings.
+All clients are allowed to connect by default.
+If you **add and enable** any authenticator, EMQX will try to authenticate the clients.
 To allow anonymous access, remove or disable all authenticators in the global or listener-specific chain.

+After traversing the configured authentication chain, if none of the authenticator in the chain can decide that this client is allowed to connect, then the connection is rejected.

+The `bypass_auth_plugins` configuration is also deleted.
+When you wants to allow all clients to connect without authentication, you can set `listeners.{type}.{name}.enable_authn = false`.

-### Built-in Database
+### Built-in Database (Mnesia)

-- No user records in the configuration.
+- Mnesia is now referred to as the "built-in" database; No user records in the configuration.
 - Change `password_hash` to `password_hash_algorithm`: {name = Algo, salt_position = prefix}.
 For details, refer to [Password Hashing](../access-control/authn/authn.md#password-hashing).
 - `user_id_type` is used to identify whether the `clientid` or `username` should be used as MQTT user identifiers.
 Mixed types of records are not allowed.
+- The REST APIs to manage the authentication data records are changed.
+For more information, refer to the API doc for `POST /authentication/{id}/users`.
+- Users can use the data import API to import data from older versions into EMQX 5.x, see `POST /authentication/{id}/import_users` for details.

 #### Example